n00tz/darc-jekyll/hamfest.md

 # Admission

 $5 at the gate.
 Free Parking.
+Admission is eligible for all Prize drawings.
+Additional $5 for boneyard.

 ## Event Details